-It’s not unusual for some trees, shrubs, and perennials to look badly damaged, sick, or even dead after the cold winter months.
+It’s not unusual for some trees, shrubs, and perennials in the Mid-Atlantic region to look badly damaged, sick, or even dead after the cold winter months.
 Just because the leaves are brown, droopy, or sickly-looking does not necessarily mean the plant is dead.
 In some cases, these ugly brown leaves will fall off and sprout new ones.
 Often, new growth and leaves may develop just beyond the point where the old leaves have fallen off.

 DON’T be in a big hurry to start pruning!
 I urge you to wait until spring after plants begin their new growth.
 In mid-April (or even May), you can get a much better idea of how much winter damage a plant has suffered, and you can determine if it needs pruning.